Part of the Speed audit

 Do CSS dimensions count?

-CSS dimensions control the rendered size, but HTML attributes provide the aspect ratio before CSS loads.
+CSS sizes control the rendered size, but HTML attributes provide the aspect ratio before CSS loads.
 Both are useful.
 Set the HTML attributes for layout stability, and use CSS for responsive sizing.

 What if my images are responsive?